n3puiol/rust_neural_network/README.md

 This is a simple implementation of an artificial neural network written in Rust.
 The goal of this project is to learn about the inner workings of neural networks and to get a better understanding of the Rust programming language.

+The built neural network follows a similar structure to TensorFlow's Keras API.

 No libraries are used for the neural network implementation, only the standard library of Rust.

 An example using the MNIST dataset is provided to demonstrate the usage of the neural network.